-Kochi, situated on the south-west coast of India, a bustling commercial port city with a trading history that dates back to a minimum of 600 years.
-This port city was once a centre of the spice trade with China, Europe and Arabia.
-Kochi has passed through the hands of many colonial powers – Portuguese, Dutch in the 16th and 17th century respectively and then the British in the late 18th century.
-The Portuguese explorer Vasco da Gama made his final journey here in 1524, after which he was buried in the city’s St Francis Church.
-Here is our list of best places to visit in Kochi.
+Kochi is a bustling commercial port city on India’s south-west coast with a trading history dating back at least 600 years.
+This port city was once a hub of spice trade between China, Europe, and Arabia.
+Kochi has passed through the hands of several colonial powers, including the Portuguese, Dutch, and British in the 16th and 17th centuries, respectively, and the British in the late 18th century.
+Vasco da Gama, the Portuguese explorer, made his final journey here in 1524 and was buried in the city’s St Francis Church.
+Here is our selection of the top places to visit in Kochi.

-The unofficial emblem of Kerala’s backwaters is also undoubtedly the most photographed object.
-These fishing nets or cheena vala as locally known is a must-visit attraction in Kochi.
-There are close to half-dozen giant Chinese fishing nets on Fort Cochin’s northeastern shore.
-Operated by a team of 4 to 6 people these spiderlike, 10m-tall contraptions rest on teak and bamboo poles.
-Looking somewhat like hammocks, they are counter-weighed by large stones tied to ropes, making it an ingenious way of fishing
+The unofficial symbol of Kerala’s backwaters is also the most photographed object.
+These fishing nets, or cheena vala as they are known locally, are a must-see attraction in Kochi.
+On Fort Cochin’s northeastern shore, there are nearly a half-dozen massive Chinese fishing nets.
+These spider-like, 10-meter-tall contraptions are operated by a team of 4 to 6 people.
+They resemble hammocks and are counter-weighted by large stones tied to ropes, making it an ingenious method of fishing.

-Located in the south-western a part of Main Kochi, Fort Kochi transports one to a different era the moment one steps into it… This place still holds on to every single cultural change it has witnessed over the centuries.
-Though One can see remnants of British rule everywhere in our country, however, this quaint city is dotted with structures which are a reminder to the different influencers in the area.
-All these colonial powers left behind indelible marks on Fort Kochi’s geography, culture, art and architecture.
+Fort Kochi, located in the south-western part of Main Kochi, transports visitors to another era the moment they step inside… This place has retained every cultural change it has witnessed over the centuries.
+Though remnants of British rule can be found throughout our country, this charming city is dotted with structures that serve as a reminder of the various influencers in the area.
+All of these colonial powers left indelible marks on the geography, culture, art, and architecture of Fort Kochi.

-Around 13km east of Ernakulam, this impressive 49-building palace complex was formerly the residence of the Kochi royalty.
-It now houses the collections of the royal families – 19th-century paintings, old coins, sculptures and paintings, jewellery and temple models.
-Keep an eye fixed out for the diamond-studded, 1.75kg gold crown – a present from Portugal via Vasco da Gama.
+This impressive 49-building palace complex, located about 13 kilometres east of Ernakulam, was formerly the residence of Kochi royalty.
+It now houses the royal families’ collections, which include 19th-century paintings, old coins, sculptures and paintings, jewelry, and temple models.
+Keep an eye out for the 1.75kg diamond-studded gold crown, a gift from Portugal via Vasco da Gama.

-In a pair of former bomb shelters, this museum traces the history of the Indian Navy and also maritime trade dating back to the Portuguese and Dutch eras, through a series of rather dry relief murals and knowledge panels.
-The museum also has a lawn that displays war memorabilia exhibits like huge replicas of naval ships, radars, depth, anti-aircraft guns, torpedoes etc
+Through a series of rather dry relief murals and knowledge panels, this museum traces the history of the Indian Navy and maritime trade dating back to the Portuguese and Dutch eras.
+The museum also has a lawn with war memorabilia exhibits such as massive replicas of naval ships, radars, depth, anti-aircraft guns, torpedoes, and so on.